 - One history course above the 100-level from a list approved by the economics department (for list of approved see below), which does not count toward the eight-course minimum.

 Economics 111 introduces a student to the discipline and covers topics in both microeconomics and macroeconomics.
 The courses numbered 205 – 250 consider important areas of applied economics at a level accessible to all students who have taken Economics 111.
 The tools of economic analysis are systematically developed in intermediate theory courses (280, 282), and Econometrics (286), which are recommended to all students who expect to make use of economics in their studies, careers, or vocations.
 Students should take one course numbered 205 – 250 before taking Economics 280, 282, or 286; students who have already taken Economics 280, 282, or 286 would not normally take courses numbered 205 – 250.
 Following the intermediate theory courses (280 and 282), students proceed to take advanced analysis courses (those numbered 300 – 350) to develop additional analytical capabilities.
 Finally, seminar courses provide advanced applications of the discipline’s theoretical, empirical, and institutional insights.
-Additional information regarding these different levels of Economics curriculum section below.
+Additional information regarding these different levels of economics curriculum can be found in the college catalog.

 A student majoring in economics will find available complementary work in history, other social sciences, and mathematics (including statistics and computer science).
 While some students double major in mathematics and economics, you do not have to be a math whiz to be a successful economics major.
 Quantitative reasoning is encouraged, and students will be expected to access data and to use spreadsheet and statistical software to analyze economics issues.
 However, beyond differential calculus and applied statistics, high order math classes are not required for the major.
 Another subject area that complements economics is history.
 Courses in history often provide context for understanding the development and evolution of institutions that impact economic activity.